 HasProperty References are used to identify the Properties of a DataType.
 The Property NodeVersion is used to indicate the version of the DataType.
 The Property EnumStrings contains human-readable representations of enumeration values and is only applied to Enumeration DataTypes.
 Instead of the EnumStrings Property an Enumeration DataType can also use the EnumValues Property to represent Enumerations with integer values that are not zero-based or containing gaps.
 There are no additional Properties defined for DataTypes in this standard.
 Additional parts of this series of standards may define additional Properties for DataTypes.

 HasSubtype References may be used to expose a data type hierarchy in the AddressSpace.
 The semantic of subtyping is only defined to the point, that a Server may provide instances of the subtype instead of the DataType.
 Clients should not make any assumptions about any other semantic with that information.
 For example, it might not be possible to cast a value of one data type to its base data type.
-Servers need not provide HasSubtype References, even if their DataTypes span a type hierarchy.
+Servers need not provide HasSubtype References, even if their DataTypes span a type hierarchy, however it is required that the subtype provides the inverse Reference to its supertype.
 Some restrictions apply for subtyping enumeration DataTypes as defined in 8.14.